gyokuro/findcab/README.md

 All latitude and longitude coordinate are based on the WGS84 coordinate system (the same one used by GPS enabled devices).

+# Why GO

+Go is used as the language of implementation because:

++ It's statically typed language but fast compilation makes it feels like a scripting language, while allowing the code base to scale gracefully over time.
++ Its performance approaches that of C.
++ Manages concurrency elegantly thanks to language constructs like go routines and channels.
++ Compiles into a single binary executable.
+No other dependencies!
+This makes production deployment trivial:
+    + No dependencies on runtime libraries that needs to be installed on each VM host
+    + Even for a webapp, the static images, css, js files can be compiled into go source code and embedded in the binary.

 # Compiling and Building